Human Design Variables: 4 arrows and the working world

 An arrow pointing to the right indicates a receptive mind that takes in everything there is to take in.
 This mind processes everything and serves as a resource for your environment.

-An arrow pointing to the left means that you are focussed on your surroundings.
+An arrow pointing to the left means that you are focussing on your surroundings.
 You are focussing your eyes on something specific.

-An arrow pointing to the right means that you favour flexibility and spontaneity when perceiving your surroundings.
-You therefore have a very wide (broad) view without blinkers.
+An arrow pointing to the right means that you favour flexibility and spontaneity in perceiving your surroundings.
+This means you have a very wide (broad) view without blinkers.

-As humanity, we are therefore developing into a stronger expression of the right-hand human design variable, but cannot yet completely let go of the left-hand energy until it eventually slips out of our hands.
-You can find out more about this development from an economic perspective in my blog post “Human Design 2027“.
+As humanity, we are therefore developing into a stronger expression of the right-hand human design variables, but cannot yet completely let go of the left-hand energy until it slips out of our hands at some point.
+You can find out more about this development from an economic perspective in my blog post ‘Human Design 2027’.

 But how is this development reflected in our economy?